dailystory/docs/articles/changelog/2021/february.md

 * Convert SentTestAsync to SendAsync to handle single lead sends
 * Trigger an automation when assigned a task
 * Support trigger when assigned task in automation triggers
+* Better error message when lead isn't in campaign

 ## February 24, 2021
 * Remove workflow id column dependency